-Students enrolling in the computer engineering minor should have completed a minimum of 60 credit hours of course work and be in good academic standing.
+Students enrolling in the computer engineering minor should have completed a minimum of 60 credits of course work and be in good academic standing.

-- The minor consists of a minimum of 20 credit hours, including at least 10 credit hours in courses at or above the 300 level in computer engineering. - At least 10 credits of the minor must be taken in residence at AUS. - At least seven credits of the 10 credits at or above the 300 level must be taken in residence at AUS. - A grade of at least C- in each course and a GPA of at least 2.00 must be earned in the courses taken to satisfy the minor.
+- The minor consists of a minimum of 20 credits, including at least 10 credits in courses at or above the 300 level in computer engineering. - At least 10 credits of the minor must be taken in residence at AUS. - At least seven credits of the 10 credits at or above the 300 level must be taken in residence at AUS.

+A minimum GPA of 2.00 must be earned in the courses completed to satisfy the minor.